jaerrib/jaerrib.github.io/pelican/content/pages/projects.md

 Title: Projects

-Here's a list of Some of the software and design projects I've worked on, including personal, freelance, and volunteer work:
+Here's a list of some of the software and design projects I've worked on, including personal, freelance, and volunteer work:

 ---